ezet/evelib/README.md

 * `Misc` exposes all other API requests.

 #### Requests
-Map, Image and Misc does not require any state, and can be accessed like this:
+Map, Image and Misc does not require any state, and can be accessed by creating a new object:

     var mapApi = new Map();
     EveApiResponse<Kills> result = map.GetKills();

 Character and Corporation require a valid Eve Online API Key, which consist of a key id and a vertification code.
-To access these, you need to create a new `CharacterKey` or `CorporationKey`.
+To access these, you need to create a new `CharacterKey` or `CorporationKey` respectively.
 An example using id '123' and vcode 'qwerty':

     var key = new CharacterKey(123, "qwerty");

-Using this key, you can access all /account/ calls (note: Only `CharacterKey` provides `GetAccountInfo()`):
+Using this key, you can access all /account/* calls (note: Only `CharacterKey` provides `GetAccountInfo()`):

     EveApiResponse<ApiKeyInfo> result = key.GetApiKeyInfo();

-To get access to Character objects, simply access `key.Characters`, which lazily loads a list of Character objects for all characters this key has access to.
+To get access to Character objects, simply get `key.Characters`, which lazily loads a list of Character objects for all characters this key has access to.
 You can then pick the character you want, and access the API through it.

     Character character = key.Characters.First();
-    EveApiResponse<CharacterSheet> data = character.GetCharacterSheet();
+    EveApiResponse<CharacterSheet> result = character.GetCharacterSheet();

 You can also use LINQ and predicates to find a specific character, eg: